mne-tools/mne-python/doc/development/governance.rst

 Voting for the steering council
 -------------------------------

-Votes for steering council membership shall be scheduled as-needed to address steering council workload, and advertised to eligible candidates (i.e., the maintainer team) for a minimum of 14 days, after which a vote of current maintainers and steering council members shall be scheduled.
+Votes for Steering Council membership shall be scheduled as-needed to address Steering Council workload, and advertised to eligible candidates (i.e., the Maintainer Team) for a minimum of 14 days, after which a vote of current maintainers and Steering Council members shall be scheduled.

 Voting for the maintainer team